igorganich/damn-vulnerable-defi-halmos/test/truster/README.md

 Based on what we already know, we will again try to make an attacker contract that would symbolically execute some transaction and hope that this will lead to the attack we need.
 But will it be enough this time?
 ## Preparation for the attack
 ### Common prerequisites
-1. Copy Truster.t.sol file to Truster_Halmos.t.sol.
+1. Copy Truster.t.sol file to TrusterHalmos.t.sol.
 All Halmos-related changes should be done here.
 2. Rename **"test_truster()"** to **"check_truster()"**, so Halmos will execute this test symbolically.
 3. Avoid using **makeAddr()** cheatcode:
     ```solidity